SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Related Works

-\textbf{Selective Parameter Fine-tuning (SFT).} Selective parameter finetuning~\citep{han2024PEFTsurvey} methods finetune a selected subset of the parameters in the pre-trained model.
-Diff pruning~\citep{guo2020diffpruninig} fine-tunes specific parameters by learning a mask matrix, constraining its size through a differentiable L0 norm.
-PaFi~\citep{liao2023pafi} selects the parameters with the smallest absolute values for learning.
-FishMask~\citep{sung2021fishmask} chooses the top k parameters based on Fisher information, while LTSFT~\citep{ansell2021Lt-sft}, grounded in the Lottery Ticket Hypothesis~\citep{frankle2018lottery}, selects the parameters that change the most during fine-tuning.
-Essentially, these methods all learn a sparse mask matrix to fine-tune the pre-trained models.
-However, the complex and time-consuming parameter selection process, limited performance, and high memory cost restrict their application in diffusion models.
-In contrast, our SaRA can effectively finetune the pre-trained diffusion model, while largely reducing the training cost on both time and memory.
+\textbf{Selective Parameter Fine-tuning \yr{(SFT)}.} Selective parameter finetuning~\citep{han2024PEFTsurvey} \yr{methods} finetune \yr{a selected subset} of the parameters in the pre-trained model.
+Diffpruning~\citep{guo2020diffpruninig} fine-tunes specific parameters by learning a mask matrix, constraining its size through a differentiable L0 norm.
+PaFi~\citep{liao2023pafi} selects the parameters with the smallest absolute values for learning, while LTSFT~\citep{ansell2021Lt-sft}, grounded in the Lottery Ticket Hypothesis~\citep{frankle2018lottery}, selects the parameters that change the most during fine-tuning. \reb{SHiRA~\citep{bhardwaj2024shira} proposes a sparse high-rank adaption method to improve the adaptation ability.} Essentially, these methods all learn a sparse mask matrix to fine-tune the pre-trained models.

+Overall, both AFT and RFT methods require model-specific designs, e.g., determining which layers to apply Adapter or LoRA, and adjusting the hidden dimension or rank according to specific tasks.
+Additionally, the SFT method introduces significant latency, exhibits hyperparameter sensitivity in parameter selection, and underperforms in terms of effectiveness and training efficiency.
+In contrast, our SaRA is model-agnostic, which eliminates the need for layer selection, and can effectively fine-tune the pre-trained model while reducing training costs in both time and memory.